ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 We suggest researchers archiving model data include 2 types of file-level metadata.
 For more details see [ESS-DIVE File-level Metadata](https://github.com/ess-dive-community/essdive-file-level-metadata).
 Note that one possible option is to use ncdump to create a metadata CSV file for NetCDF and HDF5 files.
 ![File-level metadata](https://github.com/ess-dive-community/essdive-model-data-archiving-guidelines/blob/main/Model%20Data%20Guidelines%20-%20FLMD.png)

-&#185; For more details and quick guide [see](https://github.com/ess-dive-community/essdive-file-level-metadata/blob/master/flmd_instructions.md)
+&#185; For more details and quick guide [see here](https://github.com/ess-dive-community/essdive-file-level-metadata/blob/master/flmd_instructions.md)
 &#178; Example of [CSV format](https://github.com/ess-dive-community/essdive-csv-structure)
 &#179; Report the Local Standard Time offset (+/- #hours) or time zone (abbreviations allowed).
 Do not report time using Daylight Savings Time
 &#8308; yyyy-mm-dd